shubb

 • Will there be more colors?

-That depends on how popular these colors turn out to be, and what sort of feedback we get from you.
-Making one in a new color is not quite as simple as we'd like it to be; each color requires its own sku number, packaging, barcode, etc. and additionally complicates ordering and stocking for dealers.
+Probably not.
+Making one in a new color is not quite as simple as we'd like it to be; each model/color requires its own sku number, packaging, barcode, etc. and additionally complicates ordering and stocking for dealers.
 And it requires a production run of at least 1,000 capos in any given color.
-So if your favorite color is not available, let us know, and ask around to see if 999 of your friends would like one, too.
+So if your favorite color is not available ask around to see if 999 of your friends would like one, too.
+Then let us know.

 • Will the Lite capo ever be available with the roller, like the Deluxe?